facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 of `new Foo()` we were invoking another function that returning an owned value.

-For the initial rollout, should we only allow usage of this feature in the precense of cases that require the feature (i.e. const classes, disposables, and Pure/Rx)?
+For the initial rollout, should we only allow usage of this feature in the presence of cases that require the feature (i.e. const classes, disposables, and Pure/Rx)?
 This would ensure a tighter rollout that wouldn't affect quite as many developers.